kmm337/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered
 #### Lack of a data dictionary

 One of the difficulties in analyzing this dataset is the lack of definition for each variable.
 Precise definitions, along with valid values and interpretations would be very helpful and ensure the data is interpretated correctly.
-For example. it is unclear whether the goal and pledges data is in local currency or converted into one common currency.
+For example. it is unclear whether the goal and pledge data is in local currency or converted into one common currency.

 #### Incomplete data
 Another issue is what seems to be the incomplete data for 2009-2013.
 Only successes are present.
 This raises the question of whether this is a complete dataset.
 I have dealt with this issue by assuming data is complete for the years 2014 - 2017 and limiting analysis to these years.